Soname-Solutions/salmon/docs/service_integration.md

 #### Tooling Environment

 The Tooling Environment requires the implementation of the following components:

 - **Metrics Extraction Libraries**: \
-    Implement a new child class inheriting from BaseMetricsExtractor to prepare the metrics specific to the new service and write them to the Timestream database for further analysis.
+    Implement a new child class inheriting from `BaseMetricsExtractor` to prepare the metrics specific to the new service and write them to the Timestream database for further analysis.

 - **Event Mapper Libraries**: \
-    Implement a new child class based on GeneralAwsEventMapper to convert raw event data into structured alert messages for monitoring and notification purposes.
+    Implement a new child class based on `GeneralAwsEventMapper` to convert raw event data into structured alert messages for monitoring and notification purposes.

 - **Digest Libraries**: \
-    Extend the BaseDigestDataExtractor class to create a new child class responsible for extracting digest data from the new service.
+    Extend the `BaseDigestDataExtractor` class to create a new child class responsible for extracting digest data specific to the new service.

 - **Grafana Dashboard**: \
-    Create a YAML template that defines the Grafana dashboard for visualizing key metrics related to this new service.
+    Create a `YAML` template that defines the Grafana dashboard for visualizing key metrics related to this new service.

 #### Testing
 To ensure the new service operates correctly within the SALMON, comprehensive testing is required:

 - **Unit Tests**: \
     Write unit tests for the new service's components.
-Existing services' tests can be used as templates for consistency.
+Existing tests can be used as templates for consistency.

 - **Integration Tests**: \
     Develop integration tests to verify the end-to-end functionality of the new service.
 These tests ensure the service interacts correctly with the monitored environment, tooling environment, and any other dependent components.